Farazzz55/HR-dataset-AnalysisProject/README.md

 By combining Python, SQL, and Power BI, this project equips HR managers with actionable information to enhance employee retention, optimize performance evaluations, and improve overall job satisfaction.

-For more details on the methodologies and findings, please refer to the documentation provided.